gavina01/AGL.People/readme.md

 ### Things to improve ###

-The following can be added to further that the code is complete
+The following can be added to further enhance the code

 * Logging, by implementing ILogger
+* Polly package for api call